michaeltelford/leaderboard_aggregate_api/README.md

 The Leaderboard Aggregate App (LAA) enabled users to see the combined height records of kiteboarding big air jumps from a variety of leaderboards e.g. Surfr, Woo etc.

+This repo contains a Sinatra app providing both a UI and API monolith.
+In addition to the webapp, this repo also spawns a worker thread which periodically aggregates the results from the source APIs; this in turn updates the webapp UI.
+Therefore, this repo and webapp is standalone and doesn't require any other repos to operate.

 ## Sources

 ### Surfr